hpages/Rtwobitlib/src/twobit/README.txt

       * remove global variable cacheTimeout

-  (j) in cheapcgi.c/cheapcgi.h: we only need the cgiDecode() function
+  (i) in cheapcgi.c/cheapcgi.h: we only need the cgiDecode() function
       from these files so we remove everything except that:

       * remove functions: useTempFile, cgiRemoteAddr, cgiUserAgent,